deer-hunt/evargs/README.md

 6. `required` : Validating the value exists.
 7. `validation` : Validation.
 8. `choices` : Validating choices.
 9. `post_apply` : Post applying.
-If validation in post_apply is set, validating whole value.
+This is last phase.
+It's possible for validation and value modification..

-> If list mode is enabled in the rule options, processing for "each value" in [trim - choices].
+> If "list" mode is enabled in the rule options, processing for "each value" in [trim - choices].

 ## Description of options